Project Euler

 "Give your goal a name", followed by two text entry boxes.
 The first allows you to enter a short slug which will name your goal and create a URL for it.
 The second textbox allows you to set a short description, and is optional.

-Screenshot of the "Pledge your money" screen, showing the starting stakes (choosing between $0 and $5 using radio buttons).
-The text below that says "Your pledge will increase each time you derail until you reach your pledge cap", with a demonstration below showing the pledge progression: 5, 10, 30, 90... to the pledge cap, which is a set of stepper buttons currently showing $270.
+Screenshot of the "Starting Stakes" screen.
+The text says "Your pledge will increase each time you derail until you reach your pledge cap (which you can adjust below)", with a demonstration below showing the pledge progression: 5, 10, 30, 90... to the pledge cap, which currently shows $270.
+Below, a checkbox button allows you to choose to "Hold the pledge at $0 for 7 days while I get my feet wet"

 6. And that's it!
 Step through the preview and payment confirmation to see your new graph.
 I'll need to start getting more points in the next 4 days to avoid paying Beeminder my first $5.